DanGraham23/LightsOut/README.md

 # LightsOut

-This is a remake of the game Lights Out create for CSIS225 - Advanced Programming
+This is a remake of the game Lights Out created for CSIS225 - Advanced Programming

 authors: Daniel Graham, Aimen Harizi, Zohaib Asif